openregulatory/templates/templates/qms/sop-product-certification-and-registration.md

 * Similar devices

 Prior to submission to the Notified Body for conformity assessment (if applicable), the QMO checks the documentation for completeness according to the stipulations listed below.
-Compliance with EU legislation is documented in an MDR General Safety and Performance Requirements Checklist.
+Compliance with EU legislation is documented in the MDR General Safety and Performance Requirements Checklist.

-* MDD Essential Requirements (Annex I)
-* MDD EU Declaration of Conformity (Annex II, V, VI or VII depending on device class)
 * MDR General Safety and Performance Requirements (Annex I)
 * MDR EU Declaration of Conformity (Annex IV)